Prison: Economics of prisons

 In the United States alone, more than $74 billion per year is spent on prisons, with over 800,000 people employed in the prison industry.
 As the prison population grows, revenues increase for a variety of small and large businesses that construct facilities and provide equipment (security systems, furniture, clothing) and services (transportation, communications, healthcare, food) for prisons.
 These parties have a strong interest in the expansion of the prison system since their development and prosperity directly depends on the number of inmates.

 The prison industry also includes private businesses that benefit from the exploitation of the prison labor.
 Some scholars, using the term prison-industrial complex, have argued that the trend of "hiring out prisoners" is a continuation of the slavery tradition, pointing out that the Thirteenth Amendment to the United States Constitution freed slaves but allowed forced labor for people convicted of crimes.
 Prisons are very attractive to employers, because prisoners can be made to perform a great array of jobs under conditions that most free laborers would not accept (and would be illegal outside of prisons): sub-minimum wage payments, no insurance, no collective bargaining, lack of alternative options, etc. Prison labor can soon deprive the free labor of jobs in a number of sectors, since the organized labor turns out to be uncompetitive compared to the prison counterpart.

+Additionally people imprisoned afterward have lower earnings on average.
+People who have spent time in prison suffer the greatest losses, with their subsequent annual earnings reduced by an average of 52 percent.
+People convicted of a felony but not imprisoned for it see their annual earnings reduced by an average of 22 percent.
+People convicted of a misdemeanor see their annual earnings reduced by an average of 16 percent.